ALEHACKsp/serverbuild/README.md

 `servericon` is the Server Icon.
 It can be a URL, Base64-String or a File Path.
 File Path should look like `"./images/coolimage.png"`<br/>
 `timeout` is the timeout in Milliseconds how long a creation takes.<br/>
 `apptoken` is the Token for your Application.
 Notice: User Accounts are against the Terms of Services, so use an application.
 Get your Token from the <a href="https://discordapp.com/developers/applications/me">Discord Developer Page</a>
+## Starting the Application
+Open the command prompt and navigate into bot's directory.
+Now you can execute the command `node .`